 This NEW history conference will provide students with a highly valuable and motivational revision day.
-The conference has been designed to improve varied, interactive sessions throughout the day.
+The conference has been designed to improve student examination results through varied, lively sessions throughout the day.

 BENEFITS OF ATTENDING

-- Experience a unique opportunity to hear from leading experts in Modern World history and senior examiners in the same event
+- Experience a unique opportunity to hear from leading experts in Modern British history and a senior examiner in the same event

 - Gain top level advice and guidance on how to access the higher grades in examination

-- Enhance your understanding of key areas of Modern Britain, all linked directly to the exam papers
+- Enhance understanding of key areas of Modern Britain, all linked directly to the exam papers

-- Take part in interactive examiner workshops to improve performance in the exams
+- Interactive examiner workshops to improve performance in the exams

 - Engage with the latest ideas on the period, leading to strengthened exam answers